 A Tougher Economic Reality

-Newly minted adults may face a tougher economic reality than you did.
-According to another report from the Pew Research Center, wages have stagnated, while costs have continued to go up.
+Newly minted adults may face a tougher economic reality than you did: wages have stagnated, while costs have continued to go up.

 There are a number of reasons for parents to want to help their kids succeed.
 But wage stagnation likely affects you, too.
 While you may have had more opportunities in early adulthood than your children, you also may not be as well off as your parents were at your age.
 The expenses of modern life could be affecting your bottom line and helping your kids may be further impacting your finances.

 It can be tempting to help your kids financially, but it could lead to saving less for your retirement.
-According to the Transamerica Center for Retirement Studies, 16% of baby boomers have less than $50,000 in retirement savings, and about one in 10 people across generations have no savings at all.
+According to Bankrate, only 25% of baby boomers feel like they are right on track, while 40% are slightly behind in retirement savings.3

 Prioritizing retirement ahead of helping your adult child with their finances may feel strange, but it could help avoid needing to rely on your kids financially when you retire.